 The ArchiMate language defines a series of example viewpoints designed to provide representations that are meaningful and relevant to a variety of stakeholders.
-These viewpoints are made available in Enterprise Architect through the Model Wizard patterns, which provide a way of creating both repository content and diagrams that show how the elements are connected by relationships.
+These viewpoints are made available in Enterprise Architect through the New Diagram Dialog or the Model Wizard patterns, which provide a way of creating both repository content and diagrams that show how the elements are connected by relationships.
 Thus new diagrams can be created.